Lia Marie Johnson: Career

 On September 28, she explained to her fans that she had signed to Capitol Records, and was continuing to work on the music album she had been recording for the previous two years.
 The following month she released her first single produced by Howard Benson through Capitol Records titled "DNA" which surpassed 1 million Spotify streams.
-On February 17, 2017 Johnson released her second single "Cold Heart Killer".
+In November of that year, she interviewed then-current president Barack Obama.
+On February 17, 2017, Johnson released her second single "Cold Heart Killer".
 The music video for the song was released on March 10, 2017.
-A year later, Johnson debuted her third single “Champagne” on May 17, 2018.
+A year later, Johnson debuted her third single "Champagne" on May 17, 2018.

 Starting mid November 2019, Lia teased a new project on her Instagram page, with one promotional photo being posted every day.
 Seven days later, Lia announced her fourth single titled, "Moonflower," on November 23, 2019.
-Johnson released her fifth single, “Like a God”, on March 12, 2020.
+Johnson released her fifth single, "Like a God", on March 12, 2020.

 In the first half of 2021, Johnson began posting personal videos and covers on her YouTube channel again after four years of inactivity.
 She released the single "Lifts" on January 1, 2021, followed by "Nectar" on March 19 and "Venus Sunrise" on April 30.
 An accompanying music video was issued for all three songs.

-In 2022, Johnson announced she had moved to England with her boyfriend.
-Following this, in October of the same year, Johnson started teasing upcoming music that she had been preparing for 2023.
+In October 2022, Johnson started teasing upcoming music that she had been preparing for 2023.

-Johnson is in a relationship with English musician, Charlie Hudson.
-The couple have been seen together since late 2021.
-The pair also released a duet song in 2021.
-Hudson is also believed to be managing Johnson, under his company ‘Alter Ego’.